flashwing-04/showtime-website-project-archive/content/ws21/master/m4-lcvd/features.md

 If the symptom strength stays the same, the light switches to yellow.
 Internally, we calculate the growth rate with linear regression.

-For clarity the user is provided with an explanation of the "symptom light", when clicking on the question mark.
+For clarity, the user is provided with an explanation of the "symptom light", when clicking on the question mark.

 #### PDF
 LCvd's ability to create a PDF with symptom records can provide extra insights for doctors.